stephaniecrocker91/instantes/README.md

 * * *

 Testing this site manually was a long and very detailed process.
-No errors were found.
+No obvious errors were found (except for the obvious).

 * * *